 Patent an Idea

-Get your idea into a form that you can send to me for checking and
+Get your idea into a form that you can

-filing, following the pointers below.
+file, following the pointers below.

 Note that there are various pitfalls with this